 Borys Grochulski and Yuzhe Zhang

-In this paper, we study market-induced, external incentives similar to career concerns jointly with standard incentives induced by long-term contracts.
+In this paper, we study market-induced, external incentives similar to career concerns jointly with standard, contractual incentives linking compensation to performance.
 We consider a dynamic principal-agent problem in which the agent's outside option is determined endogenously in a competitive labor market.
 In equilibrium, strong performance increases the agent's market value.
-When this value becomes sufficiently high, the threat of the agent quitting forces the principal to give the agent a raise.
-The prospect of obtaining this raise gives the agent an incentive to exert effort, which reduces the need for standard incentives, like performance bonuses.
-In fact, whenever the agent's option to quit is close to being "in the money," the market-induced incentive completely eliminates the need for standard incentives.
+When this value becomes sufficiently high, the threat of the agent quitting forces the principal to increase the agent's compensation.
+The prospect of obtaining this raise gives the agent an incentive to exert effort, which reduces the need for standard incentives.
+In fact, whenever the agent's option to quit is sufficiently close to being "in the money," the market-induced incentive eliminates the need for standard incentives altogether: compensation becomes completely insensitive to current performance.

 Our Research Focus: Labor Markets